wilmxre/react-native-mesh-gradient/README.md

-# react-native-mesh-gradient
+# @wilmxre/react-native-mesh-gradient

-`react-native-mesh-gradient` is a React Native component for creating smooth, animated mesh gradients, by exposing the native [MeshGradient API](https://developer.apple.com/documentation/swiftui/meshgradient) to React Native.
+`@wilmxre/react-native-mesh-gradient` is a React Native component for creating smooth, animated mesh gradients, by exposing the native [MeshGradient API](https://developer.apple.com/documentation/swiftui/meshgradient) to React Native.
 This library is iOS only.